crwells86/GigCalc/README.md

 ## Device Permissions:

-No permissions request necessary for this games functionality.
+No permissions request necessary for this apps functionality.

 ## Advertising and Analytics: